 Symptoms of high blood sugar can include:

 If you notice any of the above symptoms, talk with your doctor.
-If you’re taking Aldactone, your doctor can help determine if these are side effects of the drug and advise you on treatment.
+If you’re taking Aldactone, your doctor can help determine whether these are side effects of the drug and advise you on treatment.

 * It’s not known exactly how often people in clinical trials may have had high blood sugar, but this side effect is rare.